Air California: Orange County Airport duopoly and financial stability

-Since its parent company was mired in bankruptcy, it was timely that Air California's fortunes took a turn for the better, becoming solidly profitable from 1973 onward.
-In this, Air California was helped not only by the CPUC, but also by its duopoly at Orange County Airport.
-From 1967 until late 1980, the only two carriers at Orange County were Air California and Bonanza Air Lines (and Bonanza's successors, Air West in 1968 and Hughes Airwest in 1970).
-This was driven by lack of facilities.
-It's hard to overstate how important this was: in the mid-1970s, Air California relied on Orange County Airport for up to 75% of its passengers.
-In 1979, the FAA determined that this was, unsurprisingly, discriminatory, leading to the airport opening to other airlines.
+As its parent company was mired in bankruptcy, Air California's fortunes improved, and the airline became solidly profitable from 1973 onwards.
+Air California benefited not only from CPUC support, but also from its effective duopoly at Orange County Airport.
+From 1967 until late 1980, only Air California and Bonanza Air Lines - and its successors, Air West (1968) and Hughes Airwest (1970) flew to Orange County Airport.
+This exclusivity was highly significant: by the mid-1970s, up to 75% of Air California's passengers traveled to or from Orange County.
+In 1979, the FAA determined that this was, discriminatory, leading to the airport opening to other airlines.

-In February 1975, Holiday Airlines collapsed, with Air California and PSA both getting emergency CPUC authorization to back fill for Holiday at Lake Tahoe Airport, which the CPUC required be flown with Electras.
-Air California acquired three.
+In February 1975, Holiday Airlines collapsed, and both Air California and PSA received emergency CPUC authorization to backfill service at Lake Tahoe Airport, which the commission required be operated using Electras.
+Air California subsequently acquired three.